petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building.md

 ![Build Clarity's enterprise website.](./module-5-site-building/images/01.png)

-In this module, you will learn how to:
+By the end of this module, you'll know how to

-* Create a public website from scratch and learn about the benefits of templates and initializers
+* Create a public website from scratch and learn about the benefits of templates and initializers.
-* Manage key site settings like membership, virtual hosting, and localization
+* Manage key site settings like membership, virtual hosting, and localization.
-* Create and publish different types of site pages
+* Create and publish different types of site pages.
-* Wireframe page designs
+* Wireframe page designs.
-* Leverage master pages to establish consistent layouts and structures for site pages
+* Leverage master pages to establish consistent layouts and structures for site pages.
-* Implement user-friendly navigation experiences for users
+* Implement user-friendly navigation experiences for users.
-* Create custom page fragments
+* Create custom page fragments.
-* Apply custom styling to your site using Liferay's out-of-the-box features and client extensions
+* Apply custom styling to your site using Liferay's out-of-the-box features and client extensions.

 Before you start working on the Clarity site, let's review some of their site building requirements to help focus and guide our lessons and exercises.